UKNorthernlad/AuthWorkshop/Day 2 - Practice/Lab 2 - Create Applications/ex1.md

      The *Session cookie*, normally called `connect.sid` in Express based Node.js applications needs to be extracted and any data inside it should be made available to the application.

-     Replace lines 36-44 with the code below to configure an Express middlewear.
+     Replace lines 36-44 with the code below to configure an Express middleware.
 ```
-// Middlewear to read session cookie on each request
+// Middleware to read session cookie on each request
 app.use(
     session({
         secret: "somekey",